Coin-Catalog/Main-content/README.md

 This project uses HTML, CSS and Github

 ## Collaborators
-I am the sole reviewer for the project but all of [these people](https://github.com/ethan-master-coding/Coin-catalog/graphs/contributors) contrubited to it.
+I am the sole maintainer for the project but all of [these people](https://github.com/ethan-master-coding/Coin-catalog/graphs/contributors) contrubited to it.